Breaking the Silence: Trauma and Shame on the Mission Field

 The Solution: Professional Debriefing Transforms Lives

-Every missionary needs professional debriefing—not because they're broken, but because they've experienced realities that require specialized processing.
-The impossible choice between silence and misunderstanding doesn't have to be permanent.
-There is a third option: professional debriefing that gives missionaries the language they need to process their experiences and share them authentically.
+Every missionary needs professional debriefing, not because they're broken, but because they've experienced realities that require specialized processing.
+This gives missionaries the language to process and share their experiences authentically.

 What Makes Debriefing Different from Counseling